Contextual Object Detection with Multimodal Large Language Models: Approach

 \subsection{Visual Decoder}

 In order to associate object words with corresponding visual objects in given images, we propose a novel \textit{generate-then-detect} pipeline for contextual object detection.
-Unlike the common \textit{detect-then-classify} pipeline in standard object detectors (\eg, Mask R-CNN~\cite{he2017mask} and DETR~\cite{carion2020end}) that exhaustively locate and recognize all possible objects as pre-defined categories, we consider using the LLM tokens as prior knowledge for visual detection.
+Unlike the common \textit{detect-then-classify} pipeline in standard object detectors (\eg, Mask R-CNN~\citep{he2017mask} and DETR~\citep{carion2020end}) that exhaustively locate and recognize all possible objects as pre-defined categories, we consider using the LLM tokens as prior knowledge for visual detection.
 This allows us to detect contextual object words, while not being limited to a close set of object classes.

-\textbf{Contextual LLM Tokens as Conditional Object Queries.} From both language prefix $\vt_{1:l}$ and generated tokens $\vw_{n+1:L}$ (Section~\ref{sec:LLM_with_multi_modal}), we predict the binary-classification probability of noun object words.
+\textbf{Contextual LLM Tokens as Conditional Object Queries.} From both language prefix $\vt_{1:l}$ and generated tokens $\vw_{n+1:L}$ (Sec.~\ref{sec:LLM_with_multi_modal}), we predict the binary-classification probability of noun object words.
 Then, we automatically select those language tokens related to object words (\eg, `bride', `groom', `dog') as contextual object tokens and take their latent embeddings as conditional inputs for the visual decoder.
-To be specific, we set up $N$ learnable object queries $\vq$ as learnable positional embeddings in the visual decoder.
+To be specific, we use a binary label $\bar{\vw}$ to indicate whether a token belongs to an object word or not, which will be explored in Eq. (\ref{eq:loss}).
+Then we set up $N$ learnable object queries $\vq$ as learnable positional embeddings in the visual decoder.
 For a contextual token, \eg, `bride', we obtain the conditional object queries that linked to `bride', by incorporating the corresponding latent embedding $\ve$ from the LLM with the object queries:

 Here, we repeat the latent embedding $\ve$ for `bride' $N$ times so as to align with the number of the object queries $\vq$.
 Also, a linear layer is employed for dimension projection.